pass-culture/pass-culture-app-native/doc/development/general-info-web.md

 MUST HAVE:

-- Remove service workers (caused cache update issues) and manifest if we decide to not use PWA (because it requires maintenance).
 - Test older browsers
 - If needed, increase compatibility with `@vitejs/plugin-legacy` (you will need to install `terser` for the plugin to work)